wyldphyre/ComicArchive/README.md

 ### Command Line App

-The `read` command currently just dumps the XML metadata, if it is present in the archive.
-Better presentation is coming next.
+The `read` command only looks for embedded Comic Rack metadata.
+If that is not present it doesn't yet attempt to parse any information from the name of the file.

 ### Comic Archive Library